wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

   `RunStats.json` / `RunManifest.json`.
 - Make the analysis daemon choose the correct runfolder resolver by manufacturer.
-- Remove the hard dependency on samplesheet generation for Elembio, or fail early with a clear policy when a batchless run is unsupported.
+- Implement samplesheet generation for Elembio by querying MLWH for LIMS data to create the NPG samplesheet cache.
 - Review stage 2 assumptions in `seq_alignment.pm`.

 Likely new Elembio-specific functions: